M-1978 / M1989 (KOKSAN)

-The M-1978 (KOKSAN) 170mm self propelled (SP) gun, of North Korean design and manufacture, is probably mounted on a T-54 chasis, a Chinese Type 59 hull or a T62 Chassis.
+The M-1978 (KOKSAN) 170mm self propelled (SP) gun, of North Korean design and manufacture, is probably mounted on a T-54 chasis, a Chinese Type 59 hull or a T62 Chassis [most soruces tend towards the Type 59 tank chassis, the CHICOM derivative of the T-54].
 The 170mm gun has no superstructure, and it has 2 large spades at the rear.
 The 170mm (~6.69") gun itself is a previously unknown type, possibly Russian coastal-defence or ex-naval weapon.
 The M-1978 Koksan gun was first noted publicly in a parade in 1985.
 The Koksan is named after the city in North Korea where it was first seen by the West in 1978.
 The M-1978 version carried no on-board ammunition supply.

 The M1989 KOKSAN is a later version or modified M1978 which carries 12 rounds on-board ammunition supply.
 North Korea used them in batteries of 36 vehicles & supplied them to Iran when missiles became available as replacements.